 Their customer service department also handles requests for replacement accessories like batteries, replacement tubing, and domes, as well as storage cases and cleaners.

 All MDHearingAid’s products offer a 45-day return option and a standard 90-day “parts and labor” warranty.
 Additional coverage is available in the form of the MD Shield Protection Plan (one or two years).

 One of the notable limitations of both the standard and up-sell warranty is the lack of loss and damage coverage, which is standard from most traditional hearing aid manufacturers, Even though the purchase price is low, a few losses can easily get one into the price points of entry-level devices that do offer this coverage.
 In my clinical experience, the folks that need loss and damage coverage are those with memory loss.
 If purchasing for a loved one in this situation, this may be a consideration.

-MDHearingAid disrupts the standard assumptions of how people get hearing aids.
+MDHearingAid disrupts the standard brick and mortar model for purchasing hearing aids.
 While their technology is limited compared to other products, I have to say, they are, essentially what I was selling as “high end” about 15 years ago.
-While technology has changed, the human ear hasn't.
-If your needs are pretty simple, I can't say, and more importantly couldn't prove, that these simpler devices wouldn't provide measurable improvement to those who have hearing loss and listening needs within the fitting range of these products.
-Considering that in the US most insurance plans do not pay for hearing aids, MDHearingAid offers many people access to hearing help who would otherwise be left out in the cold.
+While technology has changed, the human ear hasn’t.
+If your needs are pretty simple, I can’t say, and more importantly couldn’t prove, that these simpler devices wouldn’t provide measurable improvement to those who have hearing loss and listening needs within the fitting range of these products.
+Considering that in the U.S. most insurance plans do not pay for hearing aids, MDHearingAid offers many people access to hearing help who would otherwise be left out in the cold.